 Day 5: Hanoi city – Flight back

 On the last day of this journey, explore Hanoi freely through the streets of the old quarter before going to Noi Bai Airport.

 There are some shopping venues:

 - Located in the heart of Hanoi, at 24 Hai Ba Trung street, Hoan Kiem District, opposite to Hoan Kiem Lake, near the Hanoi Opera House

-- Aeon Mall: a Japanese style shopping center that attracts many customers because of Japanese sales, Japanese quality.
+- A Japanese style shopping center that attracts many customers because of Japanese sales, Japanese quality.
 Supermarkets on the first floor sell fresh sushi and fresh food daily at an affordable price.

 - As the main wholesale market in the North, offers a wide range of products such as clothing, footwear, household items, toys, fabrics with traditional designs, candy, souvenirs, food, etc. \

-- Hom market: Considered as the paradise of clothes, bags and other fashion accessories, the Hom market always attracts Hanoi women to see and go shopping
+- Considered as the paradise of clothes, bags and other fashion accessories, the Hom market always attracts Hanoi women to see and go shopping

 - Also known as Silk Street, the lively Hang Gai is one of the famous shopping areas of Hanoi.
 The street is famous for its silk shops and tailor-made tailors.

 To go from Hanoi to the airport, you have 3 choices as public bus, Grab car, and book a Private car to the Airport at the price of $12 for 4-seat car.